Selfist by Elisabeth Bakambamba Tambwe

 For Roland Barthes, in A Lover’s Discourse (1977), love is a space of suffering, waiting, and contradictions.
 The loving subject consumes itself in its obsession, just as Narcissus loses himself in the adoration of his reflection.
 Barthes describes the experience of love as an incessant quest for meaning, an internal dialogue fueled by desire, but often marked by the impossibility of resolving the contradictions that emerge from it.
 Similarly, Narcissus is trapped in an introspective loop: his reflection acts as a silent partner in this quest, a screen onto which he projects his inquiries.

 This reinterpreted myth reveals a profound echo of our human condition.
 Each individual, like Narcissus, seeks to define themselves in a mirror, whether it be physical, social, or digital.
+Social networks, for example, act as a contemporary reverberation of Narcissus’s pool: a place where one scrutinizes their often fragmented reflection.

 Thus, Narcissus becomes a symbol of our inner fragmentation.
 His fascination with his image, wrongly interpreted as arrogance, actually reflects a thirst for unity and understanding.
 He is the archetype of the human being trying to piece together the scattered fragments of their identity in a mirror that never fully reflects the truth.